2024 constitutional reform attempts in the Philippines

 Several attempts to enact constitutional reform have taken place in the Philippines in 2024.
 This originated with President Bongbong Marcos and his allies' efforts.

 The political dispute has been characterized by the conflict between the upper and lower houses of the Congress of the Philippines.
-The House of Representatives is in favor of amending the constitution, while the Senate is opposed to it, with the latter being supported by several high profile politicians such as former president and Marcos' predecessor Rodrigo Duterte.
+The House of Representatives is in favor of amending the constitution, while the Senate is opposed to it, with the latter being supported by several high profile politicians such as Marcos' predecessor Rodrigo Duterte.

 Background

 Charter change in the Philippines

 Constitutional reform in the Philippines, commonly referred to as charter change or colloquially as cha-cha, involves the political and legal procedures required to modify the existing 1987 Constitution of the Philippines.
 According to the interpretation of the Constitution, amendments can be suggested through one of three approaches: a People's Initiative, a Constituent Assembly, or a Constitutional Convention.

 Amid impeachment complaints during her presidency, President Gloria Macapagal-Arroyo called for a shift to a parliamentary system, stating the Philippine political system "has now become a hindrance to our national progress".

 During the presidency of Rodrigo Duterte, discussions and proposals related to charter change began as Duterte expressed support for amending the constitution to shift the country's government system to a federal republic.
 However, the push for charter change discontinued in 2019 after heavy political division and disagreements within his administration and political allies.